Competition in the wireless services market

 The CRTC is taking action to help competitors establish themselves in the wireless market.
 This will help promote competition and lower prices for consumers.
 It will also encourage investment in infrastructure, such as 5G (fifth generation) technology.

-We are requiring that Bell, Rogers, Telus and SaskTel give regional competitors wholesale access to their wireless networks.
+We are requiring that Bell, Rogers, Telus, and SaskTel give regional competitors wholesale access to their wireless networks.
 This will help these competitors grow their customer base while they build or invest in their own networks.
 These competitors can also resell their access to other “virtual” providers, which could further increase competition.
 (Mobile virtual network operators, also known as MVNOs, are companies that use the networks of other wireless providers.)

 Bell, Rogers, Telus and SaskTel must implement seamless roaming between their networks and those of their competitors.
-This is to reduce dropped calls and interrupted data use when customers move from one network to another, especially during travel.
-In addition, regional competitors will be able to offer roaming services on the dominant providers’ 5G networks, at rates, terms and conditions set by the CRTC, when they become available.
+This will help to reduce dropped calls and interrupted data use when customers move from one network to another, especially during travel.
+In addition, regional competitors will be able to offer roaming services on the dominant providers’ 5G networks, at terms and conditions set by the CRTC, when they become available.

 Related links